microsoft/PowerPlatformConnectors/independent-publisher-connectors/GitLab/readme.md

 ## Prerequisites
 You must provision an API Key within your GitLab account.

+## Obtaining Credentials
+You must provision an API Key within your GitLab account.

 ## Supported Operations
 ### Get Version
 Retrieve version information for this GitLab instance.
 Responds 200 OK for authenticated users.